Types of system available:...

 The driver is equipped with a noise cancelling microphone and either helmet speakers as standard or (optional) in-ear speakers.
 The in-ear speakers protect the driver from hearing damage (especially important for young drivers) and ensure they hear the pit radio clearly.

 The helmet headset then connects to either a radio transmitter/receiver that is fitted to the kart, an "Integra" 2-way radio or Bluetooth unit mounted on their helmet, allowing the driver to communicate with the pit crew through the use of a very simple Push-To-Talk (PTT) button for radio, or just talking via Bluetooth.

-The pit crew also have a radio or Bluetooth unit and a headset with microphone and speakers to talk back.
+The pit crew also have a radio or Bluetooth unit and a headset with microphone and speakers to talk back to the driver.

-2-way radio – Great transmission range (half mile or more), compatible with other radio makes, lots of accessories available, Very easy to set up and use.
+2-way radio – Great transmission range (a good mile or more), compatible with other radio makes & models, lots of accessories available, Very easy to set up and use.

 Bluetooth – Simple operation, very clear audio, no buttons to press, no external wires to contend with.

 2-way radio – Can get interference from other users if on same channel.
-Wires and transmit buttons can be a distraction.
+The driver must press a button on the steering wheel to communicate.

 Bluetooth – Limited range (1 kilometre at most), little compatibility between makes and models so you must use compatible kit.
 Bluetooth is strictly "Line of Sight" if you cannot see the driver, you cannot communicate.